wjwwood/package_resource_indexer/README.md

 ```

 This function should take a resource type name as a string and a list of prefixes as strings.
-It should assert that the prefixes exist, but not that they each have a resource index within them.
+It should silently pass if any of the prefixes do not exist, or if any of them do not have a resource index within them.
 It should return a data structure like this: